Dog With A Job

 Dog with a Job is written by Carrie, a wildlife researcher.
 She and Kota do their work in North Dakota.
 Carrie currently works as the head wildlife biologist for the Spirit Lake Nation.
 Here she is compiling data about the wildlife that lives on the reservation and working on conservation plans for the future of these wildlife populations.
 You can reach Carrie and Kota at Carrie@abbeyrosefoundation.org.

 This fall has been a very busy season.
 We welcomed another family member to our home, a red heeler mix named Annie.
 She is not being trained for anything at this time, but Kota is trying to teach her bad habits.
 We have not been able to work in the field this fall, but training has still been going on.
 There is a family group of coyotes living close to us, so there are plenty of opportunities to practice finding scents and scat.
 Kota has the other two dogs following him down the trails left by the coyotes in the snow and smelling all the scent posts and scat piles he finds.
 I know he isn’t purposely training the other two to find coyotes, but they are learning.
 We also have had the pleasure of having mountain lions close to the house this month.
-Annie is very afraid of them...Read More
+Annie is very afraid of them and will let me know immediately if she catches the scent of one.
+She might turn out to be better working with mountain lions than Kota, only time will tell.Read More